 To load and run the dynamic array chip, first prime the chip with control line fluid [1].
 Then, place the chip in an IFC Controller HX (I-F-C controller H-X ) and run the Prime (136X) (one thirty six X) script [2].

 Talent performs a manual injection of fluid into the dynamic array with a syringe.

+Note: This was a previously used chip that had already been injected with control line fluid so the chamber overflows in the video.

 Talent places the chip into the IFC Controller HX and begins the Prime (136X) script.